Global & Area Perspectives (GAP) Symposium

 Keynote

 Tariq Riebl is the Global Programme Strategy and Innovation Director at the Norwegian Refugee Council.
-He is an experienced Humanitarian Response Director, having worked on conflicts, natural disasters and epidemics in more than fifteen countries around the world since 2006 for the United Nations, the International Rescue Committee, Oxfam and Doctors Without Borders (MSF).
+He is an experienced Humanitarian Response Director, having worked on conflicts, natural disasters, and epidemics in more than fifteen countries around the world since 2006 for the United Nations, the International Rescue Committee, Oxfam, and Doctors Without Borders (MSF).

-His work has covered many of the largest crises of the past years, including the Yemen civil war, Typhoon Haiyan in the Philippines, the Ebola outbreaks in West Africa and DR Congo and the droughts of the Horn of Africa and West Africa, amongst others.
+His work has covered many of the largest crises of the past years, including the Yemen civil war, Typhoon Haiyan in the Philippines, the Ebola outbreaks in West Africa and DR Congo, and the droughts of the Horn of Africa and West Africa, amongst others.

 Besides his operational work, he has been an outspoken advocate on a range of humanitarian policy issues, both through public lobbying and silent diplomacy.

-Panel 1: Youth migration and politics in the Global South
+Panel 1: Youth Migration and Politics in the Global South

-This panel will examine youth migration in Latin America and Africa and will address the roles that leadership plays in the decisions that young people make to undertake migration, both intra- and inter-nationally.
+This panel will examine youth migration in Latin America and Africa, and will address the roles that leadership plays in the decisions that young people make to undertake migration, both intra- and inter-nationally.
 How does local, national, and international leadership create drivers of migration, and how might leadership create opportunities for young people to pursue their dreams closer to their homes?

 Panel 2: Migration and Institutional Design: Lessons from East Asia